MSE Program Prerequisites

 - Graduate Application

-- Statement of Purpose (no more than one page) – in your statement of purpose please take a couple of sentences to explain/answer the following:
+- Statement of Purpose (no more than one page) – in your statement of purpose please consider the following questions:

 - Why are you interested in doing an MSE in Robotics?
 No need to over-think this: it is fine if it is as simple as wanting to get a job in this field!